 Safety representatives can identify if there is a problem with noise and vibration by:

 Safety representatives should report their concerns and those of their members to management in writing.
-Use Chapter 7 above for ideas on how you can make sure that management gets things done.

 Safety representatives should ask for copies of the risk assessments that the employer has done to ensure that they are preventing and controlling hazards from noise and vibration, and make sure that their employer is fully consulting them.
 Risk assessments must take account of the provisions of the new Regulations on noise and vibration.
 Where control measures are in place then safety representatives should check that they are being adhered to and maintained and also that they are effective in preventing injuries and ill health.